KubeRocketCI/docs/docs/operator-guide/microsoft-entra/defectdojo-oidc-authentication.md

     ![API permissions](../../assets/operator-guide/microsoft-entra-auth/defectdojo-api-permissions.png)

-## Configuring DefectDojo Helm chart
+## Configuring the DefectDojo Helm Chart for OIDC

 To integrate DefectDojo with configured Microsoft Entra Application, it is necessary to configure the DefectDojo Helm chart.
 In this example, we will use the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository to deploy DefectDojo to the Kubernetes (e.g. AWS EKS) cluster.